Psoriasis treatments aim to:

 - Retinoids.
 Related to vitamin A, this group of drugs may reduce the production of skin cells if you have severe psoriasis that doesn't respond to other therapies.
 Signs and symptoms usually return once therapy is discontinued, however.
-Side effects may include dryness of the skin and mucous membranes, itching, and hair loss.
+Side effects may include lip inflammation and hair loss.
 And because retinoids such as acitretin (Soriatane) can cause severe birth defects, women must avoid pregnancy for at least three years after taking the medication.

 - Cyclosporine.
 Cyclosporine suppresses the immune system and is similar to methotrexate in effectiveness.
 Like other immunosuppressant drugs, cyclosporine increases your risk of infection and other health problems, including cancer.
 Cyclosporine also makes you more susceptible to kidney problems and high blood pressure — the risk increases with higher dosages and long-term therapy.

-- Immunomodulator drugs (biologics).
+- Drugs that alter the immune system (biologics).
 Several immunomodulator drugs are approved for the treatment of moderate to severe psoriasis.
-They include alefacept (Amevive), etanercept (Enbrel), infliximab (Remicade) and ustekinumab (Stelara).
+They include etanercept (Enbrel), infliximab (Remicade), adalimumab (Humira) and ustekinumab (Stelara).
 These drugs are given by intravenous infusion, intramuscular injection or subcutaneous injection and are usually used for people who have failed to respond to traditional therapy or who have associated psoriatic arthritis.
 Biologics work by blocking interactions between certain immune system cells and particular inflammatory pathways.
 Although they're derived from natural sources rather than chemical ones, they must be used with caution because they have strong effects on the immune system and may permit life-threatening infections.
 In particular, people taking these treatments must be screened for tuberculosis.

 Although doctors choose treatments based on the type and severity of psoriasis and the areas of skin affected, the traditional approach is to start with the mildest treatments — topical creams and ultraviolet light therapy (phototherapy) — and then progress to stronger ones only if necessary.
 The goal is to find the most effective way to slow cell turnover with the fewest possible side effects.